apache/kylin/website/docs/query/optimization/segment_pruning.md

 This optimization is enable by default.
 Under normal circumstances, you do not need to pay attention to this optimization.
 In some extreme cases, system-level or project-level shutdown is supported.

 To disable it on the system level, configure the parameters in `$KYLIN_HOME/conf/kylin.properties` .
-To disable it on project level, add the configuration in **Setting-Advanced Settings-Custom Project Configuration**.
+To disable it on project level, add the configuration in **Setting -> Advanced Settings -> Custom Project Configuration**.

 `kylin.storage.columnar.dimension-range-filter-enabled=false`